andersamer/site-main/content/blog/hayabusa.md

 date: 2024-11-21
 ---

+This is a test!!! `<p> This is a test :)</p>`

-This week, I used [Hayabusa](https://github.com/Yamato-Security/hayabusa) to analyze some Windows Logs.
+This week, I used [Hayabusa](https://github.com/Yamato-Security/hayabusa) to analyze some `Windows Logs`.
 Hayabusa is a Windows event log timeline generator that uses [Sigma](https://github.com/SigmaHQ/sigma) rules to parse logs.
 It's a really nifty tool if you are looking to build a sequence of events for an incident in your environment.
 In addition, Hayabusa a can produce outputs that are friendly with SIEM tools such as Splunk.

 This post walks you through Hayabusa's basic features.